astery/canva/pages/reflections.md

 establish the same language between people who describe a problem domain and developers who build an implementation of these ideas.

-If it is possible I would propose to the team to name the Canvas, a CanvasDocument, or just a Document, to avoid names clash with canvas related to rendering wish is not caring about its `id` or storing capabilities.
+If it was possible, I would propose to the team to name the Canvas, a CanvasDocument, or just a Document, to avoid names clash with canvas related to rendering which does not care about its `id` or storing capabilities.
 But in many areas of knowledge, the names are well established and we just have to follow them.

 Let's try following: